-By timothy from Slashdot's now-come-up-with-some-slogans department
+By timothy from Slashdot's oy-oy-oy department

-)Read Replies (0)
+.Read Replies (0)